ovh/docs/pages/cloud/dedicated/sgx-enable-and-use/guide.en-gb.md

 ---
-title: 'Intel SGX on an infrastructure server'
+title: 'Managing Intel SGX on an infrastructure server'
 slug: enable-and-use-intel-sgx
-excerpt: 'Enable SGX on your infrastructure server and install the linux SGX software stack'
+excerpt: 'Find out how to enable SGX on your infrastructure server and install the Linux SGX software stack'
 section: 'Advanced use'
 ---

-**Last updated October 17th, 2019**
+**Last updated 17th October 2019**

 ## Objective